How Stock Prices Are Determined

 Understanding Capital Markets

 First, capital markets establish the primary market by connecting savers of capital with those who want to raise capital.
 In other words, a business owner who wants to start or grow a business can use capital markets to connect with investors who have money to spare.
 There are two primary ways a business raises capital: bonds and stocks.
 A company that issues bonds is essentially establishing a loan deal with an investor, and the company agrees to pay back the loan plus interest over a set timeline.
 A company that issues stocks is selling partial ownership in the company.
 Instead of getting repaid, like a loan, the investor will instead sell that partial ownership at a later date—hopefully after the company has grown and increased its value.
-As the company's value rises, the stock's price does, too (though there are other factors to consider, as well).
+As the company's value rises, the stock's price does, too—though there are other factors to consider.

 Secondly, capital markets facilitate a secondary market for existing owners of stocks and bonds to find others who are willing to buy their securities.
 The secondary market makes the primary market more successful because it gives investors more confidence that they will be able to find someone to buy the stocks and bonds they want to sell, which creates a source of liquidity, or easy access to cash.

 Lastly, capital markets provide a way for ordinary people to outsource their investment decisions so they can instead focus on their primary career or activity.
 Capital markets create the opportunity for institutions and individuals to invest on someone's behalf—for a fee.
-This is sometimes done through a broker-dealer.
-Increasingly, this is done through a firm that is a registered investment advisor which is bound by a fiduciary duty to put the interests of clients above the interests of the firm, including registered investment advisors that are primarily asset management companies.
+This investing is sometimes done through a broker-dealer.
+Increasingly, this is done through a firm that is a registered investment advisor, which is bound by a fiduciary duty to put the interests of clients above the interests of the firm, including registered investment advisors that are primarily asset management companies.
 Whoever you hire to manage your money, the point is that you can pay someone else to handle your portfolio so you can spend more time generating income, not reading 10-K filings or mutual fund prospectuses.

 The Ask and the Bid